philiptran/voicemail-for-amazon-connect/TNP_README.md

 ## Build the project

 Check that you are still in the `voicemail-for-amazon-connect/source/aws-connect-vm-serverless/` folder.
-Use `cd` command to go to the `aws-connect-vm-serverless` if required.
+Use `cd` command to go to the `aws-connect-vm-serverless` folder if required.

 Run `npm run build` to build the Java code and generate the bundle `aws-connect-vm-java.jar` file in the `target` folder.
 This command also generates the minimised packages for NodeJS codes in the `handler` folder.